k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/BI_Installation/01_ExagoBI_Installation.md

 - Apache web server is installed.
 - SELinux is disabled.
-- Operating System: Redhat/CentOS latest Operating System and above, with latest patches.
+- Redhat/CentOS latest Operating System and above, with latest patches.
 - Hardware - TDB

 ## Installation on Linux